ChrisRackauckas/JupyterSite/README.md

 does all the heavy lifting, showing you how to do all of this (any of the conversions can be disabled by commenting out the appropriate lines).

+## Example Site

+An example of the product this package generates can be found at: https://github.com/UCIDataScienceInitiative/IntroToJulia .

+The site that this generates is: http://UCIDataScienceInitiative.github.io/IntroToJulia/

 ## Installation

 To use this, first install Jupyter (note: Python must be installed)